 Use Your Time Wisely

-When you’re looking at your options for surveys, use your time wisely.
+When you’re looking at your options for paid surveys, use your time wisely.
 If a survey takes 60 minutes to complete and only pays $0.10, it’s not worth your time.

-Also, never use your work-time to take surveys.
 Your work hours should be spent on tasks that are going to make you a living wage.
-This means if you don’t currently have income coming in, your work-time should be used for searching, applying, and interviewing for jobs.
-Or, if you’re a business owner or freelancer, your work-time should be used for getting new clients or marketing your business.
-Again, surveys are a side earner; they will not provide you with a full-time income.
+This means that if you don’t currently have income coming in, your time should be spent searching, applying, and interviewing for jobs.
+Or, if you’re a business owner or freelancer, your work time should be used for getting new clients or marketing your business.
+Again, surveys are a side earner; they will only provide a little extra money.

 I like taking surveys to make some extra cash/ gift cards.
 I like Survey Savvy but I also download the app for monitoring internet use on my tablet and laptop.
 Quick Thoughts is also really good for earning Amazon gift cards.